Learning Modes

 LEARNING OBJECTIVES

-In this course you can expect to learn about the following.
+In this course you can expect to learn the following.

 This two-day workshop will teach participants how to: